What is a doula?

 What is doula training?

 Doula training is the necessary education for starting a career as a professional doula.
 Doula trainings are sometimes referred to as doula workshops and they usually take place in a comfortable and casual setting.
-An in-person doula training is typically 2 or 3 days in length, and covers the following doula related topics:
+During the global pandemic, in person doula training has been put on hold and has been replaced with live, interactive video conferencing (Zoom).
+An in-person doula training (or Zoom training) is typically 2 or 3 days in length, and covers the following doula related topics:

 Doula training is an incredible experience where individuals come as strangers and leave as friends.
 Doulas are people who support others.
 The sharing and bonding that occurs during the doula learning experience unites those who share in it in a magical and fulfilling way.